karthikshetty03/MPStream/README.md

-# Virtual Network Setup
+# Network Programming Course Project
+## Phase-1: Virtual Network, MPTCP, MPQUIC Setups

-We design a virtual network through a python script using the mininet library.
+### We designed a virtual network through a python script using the mininet library.
 It has two hosts connected through a router.
 ## Network Topology
 Hosts - client, server
 Router - router
 Interfaces - client to router 1, client to router 2, router to server
 <br>

-# Video Streaming based on MP-TCP and MP-QUIC
+# Phase-2: Video Streaming based on MP-TCP and MP-QUIC

-Network Programming Project
-It allows you to stream your your webcam video from one system to the other.
-The protocols used for streaming are MP-TCP and MP-QUIC.
-You can separately try out MP-TCP or MP-QUIC while using this code.
+### Innovation: It allows you to stream your your webcam video from one system to the other.
+The protocols used for streaming are MP-TCP and MP-QUIC.You can separately try out MP-TCP or MP-QUIC while using this code.
 Please check the requirement below for running MP-TCP or MP-QUIC.

-## Requirements
+## Requirements:
 ### MP-TCP
 - MP-TCP Kernel (Not supported on all OS):
 For Linux based OS, please refer to the following [link](https://multipath-tcp.org/pmwiki.php/Users/AptRepository/ "link") for installing MP-TCP protocol on your kernel.